Ahmad Amiruddin

-Ahmad Amiruddin (born 3 October 1982 in Bone, Sulawesi Selatan) is an Indonesian former footballer.
-He is the current assistant coach of Liga 1 club PSM Makassar.
+Ahmad Amiruddin (born 3 October 1982) is an Indonesian former footballer.
+He is currently the caretaker head coach of Indonesia Super League club PSM Makassar.

 International career

 Amiruddin played in two matches for the Indonesia national football team at the 2006 Merdeka Tournament.
 He was also a squad member at the 2007 ASEAN Football Championship, but did not appear in any matches.
 Amiruddin was named as a reserve for the Asian Cup 2007, but did not appear in any matches.